rosmed/slicer_ros2_module/docs/pages/nodes/parameters.rst

 added, one needs to specify which parameters to observe using the method `vtkMRMLROS2ParameterNode::AddParameter`.

-Parameter nodes get updated when the ROS2 node is spun.
+Parameter nodes get updated when the ROS 2 node is spun.
 Users can set their own callback to act on newly received messages using an observer on the MRML ROS parameter node.

-ROS supports a limited number of types to encode parameters (`ROS2 parameters
+ROS supports a limited number of types to encode parameters (`ROS 2 parameters
 <https://docs.ros.org/en/jazzy/Concepts/About-ROS-2-Parameters.html>`_).
 Most types are supported in SlicerROS2 and we provide methods to